 Let’s now compare the charge-discharge curves of NCM and LFP batteries : NCM battery’s State-of-Charge (SOC) varies distinctly by its voltage level.
 On the other hand, LFP battery’s SOC level cannot be easily distinguished by its voltage level due to its flat charge-discharge curve.
 As a result, accurate SOC diagnosis is possible for NCM batteries while the SOC accuracy for LFP batteries is very challenging.

-LG Chem’s internal analysis found that the SOC estimation for NCM battery deviates within 1~2% of its actual value while LFP battery deviates around 10%.
+LG Energy Solution’s internal analysis found that the SOC estimation for NCM battery deviates within 1~2% of its actual value while LFP battery deviates around 10%.
 If an accurate SOC calculation is not possible, the probability to operate the battery out of the desired range is higher, resulting in higher performance degradation.

 As shown in the graph above, the upper voltage limit for NCM is around 4.2V while LFP is around 3.5V.
 If the capacities of the batteries remain constant, the energy content is defined by the voltage, which turns the NCM battery to a higher energy battery compared to a LFP battery.